Statistical Significance – Everything You Need to Know

 • The test statistic (t value) to help you determine how much the sample differs from your formulated null hypothesis.

-1. Compare the p value to your predetermined significance level to interpret your hypothesis test results.
+7. Compare the p-value to your assumed significance level for hypothesis test results.

 Statistical significance and significance level